-Next Intake: September 2013
+Next Intake: September 2017

 CKE59 - MEd Modular (120 credit route) : Applicants meeting the initial entry requirements should apply for the 120 credit route.

 A total of 120 credits, or 60 credits in the case of a holder of one of the approved diplomas, must be completed.
-Students are limited to studying a maximum of 30 credits in any one teaching period (For example a maximum 60 credits in any one year).
-Teaching periods (September-December and January-March/April).
+Students are limited to studying a maximum of 30 credits in any one semester (for example a maximum 60 credits in any one year).
+Teaching periods are September-December and January-March/April).